Great Cobar mine: Water supply and mine pumps

-Large amounts of water were necessary, including as boiler feedwater, for cooling the water-jacket furnaces, and for the froth flotation plant.
+Large volumes of water, including boiler feedwater, were necessary to cool the water-jacket furnaces and the froth flotation plant.
 The plant had a large water storage, a 'tank' or excavated dam.
 It also had a water tower and three water tanks on an elevated platform, which supplied the smelter.

 In 1908, plans were in place to enhance the water supply by excavating 40,000 cubic yards to provide additional 'tank' capacity.
-By 1909, the mine tank had a capacity of at least 70-million gallons, however, in the semi-arid climate, it was rarely completely full.
+By 1909, the mine tank had a capacity of at least 70-million gallons, however, in the semi-arid climate, it was rarely full.

-Electric pumps moved around 40,000 gallons of saline groundwater, per day, from the mine into saline lakes, where the water was lost to evaporation.
+Electric pumps moved about 40,000 gallons of saline groundwater per day from the mine into saline lakes, where it was lost to evaporation.
 In times of drought, in desperation, this saline water was sometimes used for cooling the water jacket furnaces, despite the resulting corrosion.